BananaChristian/Unnameable/README.md

 ---

-This is the base compiler for the Unnameable Programming langauge written in C++ for now many features will not added till bootstrap but I want to make this base compiler as powerful as possible to make the bootstrap extremely easy without alot of rewriting
+This is the base compiler for the Unnameable Programming langauge written in C++ for now many features will not added till bootstrap but I want to make this base compiler as powerful as I could to make the bootstrap extremely easy without alot of rewriting(If I am to bootstrap that is)

 This project contains the core implementation of the Unnameable compiler written in C++.
-It includes a custom lexer, parser, abstract syntax tree (AST) builder, semantic analyzer, layout calculator,sentinel layer and LLVM IR codegen.
+It includes a custom lexer, parser,deserializer, semantic analyzer, layout calculator,sentinel layer, stubGen,and LLVM for the backend.

 ---

 ## Features

-- Lexer _(in progress)_
+- Lexer
-- Parser _(in progress)_
+- Parser
+- Deserializer(It is just the stub deserializer if you import stuff)
-- Semantic Analyzer _(in progress)_
+- Semantic Analyzer
-- Layout Calculator _(active development)_
+- Layout Calculator
-- Sentinel layer _(active development)_
+- Sentinel layer
+- StubGen(This is the stub generator if you export stuff)
-- LLVM IR Codegen _(active development)_
+- LLVM (For the backend)

 ---